apo11oCreed/apo11oCreed.github.io/index.md

 Moreso than coding, I find THIS is what makes my work a pleasure - problem solving to build sites quicker and leaner.
 </p>
 <p class="flex-item">
 And building this site is fun.
 These pages are a series of explorations into the latest web practices and utilities.
-To see more, please have a look at some of my finished projects on the [ portfolio ](/portfolio.html) page.
+To see more, please have a look at some of my finished projects on the <a href="/portfolio.html">portfolio</a> page.
 Incidently, these sites have been maintained, at times, right from my phone.
 </p>
 <p class="flex-item">
 If you're looking for help on maintaining or upgrading your site, I can be reached through several channels: